Professor-G/pyBIA/docs/source/Machine Learning.rst

 	model = rf_model.create(data_x, data_y, impute=False, optimize=False)

 If our training data contains invalid values such as NaN or inf, we can impute the missing values using several imputation algorithms.
 If we impute our data, we must also save the imputer that is fitted to the original training data, so that we can apply it to transform new data if it contains invalid values.
-We can set impute=True to perform the imputation, but the now the imputer will be the second output.
+We can set impute=True to perform the imputation, but the now imputer will be the second output following the model:

 .. code-block:: python